chrisbroski/index-readme/README.md

 Reference-style link and image URLs.
 I really don't see the advantage of these.

-Github flavor extras: strikethrough, fenced code blocks, sytax highlighting and tables
+Github flavor extras: strikethrough, fenced code blocks, syntax highlighting and tables